cbw1243/ChinaTRQ/README.md

 Step 3.
 Go to the “Codes” folder and then open the “do.r” file using the R software.
 If you do not have one, you need to install R (with R studio for better experience) into your computer.

 Step 4.
 Simply run all the codes in the "do.r" file.
-Some figures will be automatically generated under the “Codes.r” folder.
+Some figures will be automatically generated under the “Codes” folder.
 The regression results will also appear in the R console, though they are not saved as unique files.

 # Contact
 Please contact Bowen Chen (Email: bwchen0719@gmail.com) if you have questions.